Kentucky Cerebral Palsy Lawyer

 Cerebral palsy is one of the most devastating diagnoses a family can deal with.
 The impact cerebral palsy can have on your baby and your family is permanent and life-altering.
 Fortunately, there are steps you can take to hold any negligent parties accountable for the harm done to your child at birth by pursuing a birth injury lawsuit against them.

-At Wilt & Thompson, PLLC, we take birth injuries such as cerebral palsy very seriously.
+At Wilt & Associates, PLLC, we take birth injuries such as cerebral palsy very seriously.
 Pregnancy, labor, and delivery complications should never stem from medical negligence, and if your baby’s medical condition was caused because of an error, a qualified Kentucky cerebral palsy lawyer could help you obtain the compensation your family will need to cope with such a difficult diagnosis.

 What Is Cerebral Palsy?

 Cerebral palsy is a medical condition that results in a loss of motor function.
 It is caused by damage to the brain and is often brought on by negligent medical professionals.
 The brain is the most delicate organ in the human body and even the slightest damage can have permanent results.

 There are several types of cerebral palsy, such as athetoid cerebral palsy, spastic cerebral palsy, ataxic cerebral palsy, and mixed cerebral palsy.
 Each of these conditions will frequently require the child to have round-the-clock care around for the rest of their lives.

 When to File a Birth Injury Claim for Cerebral Palsy in Kentucky

 Cerebral palsy is not a condition that is typically diagnosed soon after birth.
 In fact, in some cases, it can be years before the brain damage is discovered and a cerebral palsy diagnosis confirmed.
 This can make it difficult for families to know whether they have the right to seek compensation through a medical malpractice claim.